princessble/Blessing-therapy-studio/README.md

-# Blessing Therapeutic Studio 🌟
+# Blessing Therapeutic Studio 🌟🌿

-# Blessing Therapy Studio Website 🌿css/logo.png

-![Blessing Therapeutic Studio] css/logo.png
+css/logo.png

 Your journey to wellness starts here.
 Welcome to Blessing Therapeutic Studio, where we believe in promoting holistic well-being through personalized therapeutic sessions.
 Our team of dedicated professionals is committed to helping you find inner balance, reduce stress, and achieve a healthier mind-body connection.
 With a focus on individual needs, our tranquil environment provides the perfect setting for your journey to wellness.